18F/handbook/docs/about-us/teams/strategy.md

 title: Strategy
 ---

-Everyone at 18F is a strategist.
+Everyone at CivicActions is a strategist.
 It’s in our motto: delivery is the strategy.
 Each of us has subject matter expertise and a unique perspective on how to apply that knowledge to each problem we take on.
 How we apply that expertise and what we should ultimately deliver, though, isn’t always clear — it can get lost in a fog of bureaucracy, history, approvals, and politics.

 **The Strategy chapter can help when the path forward is unclear.** We create well-defined environments for delivery where they don’t exist.
-Our primary focus is to shape the way 18F and our partners approach situations that demand carefully managed responses.
-We ensure that strategy is embedded throughout product development, and that every member of 18F has confidence in the strategic work they do.
+Our primary focus is to shape the way CivicActions and our partners approach situations that demand carefully managed responses.
+We ensure that strategy is embedded throughout product development, and that every member of CivicActions has confidence in the strategic work they do.

 ### Purpose